 If you’re out of work now or otherwise not in a position to afford a subscription whose annual cost would be more than $400, then please avoid this product.
 There are better ways to get a resume that don’t involve sapping your finite funds.
 You don’t know how long you’ll be out of work, but you can probably think of something better to do with $40 every month rather than spend it on an unnecessary resume service.

-Don’t subscribe to Resume Genius.
+Don’t subscribe to Resume Genius for a free resume builder.
 Instead, check out Cypress, Canva, your local public library, or the free templates we linked above.